egil/Htmxor/README.md

 ## Documentation

 - **[Getting Started](https://github.com/egil/Htmxor/blob/main/docs/getting-started.md)** - how to create a new Htmxor/Blazor project.
 - **[Routing in Htmxor](https://github.com/egil/Htmxor/blob/main/docs/routing.md)** - there are two types of routing in Htmxor, standard and direct.
+- **[Routing in Htmxor](https://github.com/egil/Htmxor/blob/main/docs/routing.md)** - there are two types of routing in Htmxor, standard and direct.